universam1/iSpindel/README.md

 ## News

+> 29.08.2017 Firmware 5.4.1: Rewrite of the upload class to streamline and allow further data items.
+Also add iSpindel.de as data server as preset.
 > 08.08.2017 [calibration tool](https://universam1.github.io/iSpindel/tools/calibration/calibration.htm) to calculate gravity as alternative to the Excel sheet
 > 05.07.2017 Workaround for BrewPiLess
 > 30.06.2017 Mentioned in http://preview.mailerlite.com/g6n5p3/660851237247259035/r2w6/